Testing the FLRW metric with the Hubble and transversal BAO measurements: conclusion and discussion

 Then, we employ two parametrizations to describe the function $\zeta(z)$ that evolves with the redshift $z$, namely, $\zeta(z)=\zeta_0 (1+z)$ ($\rm P1$) and $\zeta(z)=\zeta_0/(1+z)$ ($\rm P2$), and test the FLRW metric by constraining the parameter $\zeta_0$ under the priors of sound horizon scale.
 Our results show that $\rm P1$ offers a much more rigorous constraint on the parameter $\zeta_0 $ than $\rm P2$.
-Compared with the results from the non-parametric method, the same results are obtained from the parametric method for the observed data and the priors of the sound horizon scale $r_{\rm s}$.
+Compared with the results from the non-parametric method, the same results are obtained from the parametric method for the observational data and the priors of the sound horizon scale $r_{\rm s}$.
 Therefore, the parametric method offers an effective way to test the FLRW metric by constraining the parameter $\zeta_0$.
 The results also imply that in the test of the FLRW metric, some bias might be caused by the priors of the sound horizon scale $r_{\rm s}$ when the exact value of observation $r_{\rm s}$ is not determined.

-To test the FLRW metric independent of the sound horizon scale $r_{\rm s}$, we consider a fiducial value of $r_{\rm s}$ as a nuisance parameter to determine the ADDs $D_{\rm A}$ from transversal BAO data, and then marginalize its influence with a flat prior in the analysis.
+To test the FLRW metric independent of the sound horizon scale $r_{\rm s}$, we consider a fiducial value of $r_{\rm s}$ as a nuisance parameter to determine the ADD $D_{\rm A}$ from transversal BAO data, and then marginalize its influence with a flat prior in the analysis.
 Results show that the FLRW metric is compatible with the observational data at $1\sigma$ CL, although the ability to constrain the parameter $\zeta_0$ is weaker than that obtained from the priors of the sound horizon scale $r_{\rm s}$.
 Furthermore, the method to test the FLRW metric with the Hubble measurements from the differential age method is independent of any cosmological model.
-Due to the limited observation data available at present, in the following work, simulation data can be used to detect the ability of future observation data in testing the FLRW metric.
-With the increase in the measuring quality and quantity from future Hubble and BAO measurements, the parametric method in our analysis will be a powerful way to test the consistency relation both independent of the cosmological model and the sound horizon scale.
+Due to the limited observed data available and its large error at present, the ability to constrain the parameter $\zeta_0$ is weak in this work.
+With the developments of powerful optical and radio telescopes, we can better measure the Hubble parameter using the cosmic chronometer and BAO methods.
+In addition, the neutral hydrogen intensity mapping technique can be used to measure the BAO signals more efficiently, and 200 observational data at $0<z<2.5$ will be realized in the coming decades~\cite{Zhang2020}.
+So, in the following work, simulation data can be used to detect the ability of future observational data to test the FLRW metric.
+As the quality and quantity of measurements for future Hubble and BAO measurements increase, the parametric method in our analysis will be a powerful way to test the consistency relation both independent of the cosmological model and the sound horizon scale.